-(By the way, yes, it was way too soon to joke, or even talk about it.)
+(By the way, yes, it was way too soon to joke about it.)

 This scene I described takes place almost daily all across Tana Toraja, a region in central Sulawesi, as the local people enact some of the most complicated, colorful and elaborate funeral ceremonies on Earth.
 Although most are officially Christian, the Toraja hold on to many traditions that predate the religious conversion.
 The funerals are the most visible.

 We hired a local tour guide named Amos to take us to a funeral.
 With a carton of cigarettes as a donation to the family, we went to the first funeral.
 Underneath makeshift shelters made of bamboo poles and tin roofs, we saw hundreds of local people dressed in their finest black clothes, taking refuge from the hot sun.
 We were then assaulted by the smell of burning pig.
 Two men with flamethrowers were burning all the hair off a pig that had just been sacrificed and the smoke was blowing right into our faces, attacking our nostrils.